cgzirim/AirBnB_clone/README.md

 ## Description
 AirBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in the clone of [AirBnB](https://www.airbnb.com/)

-The project currently only implement the back-end console.
+This program currently only implement the back-end console.

 ## Classes
 This program utilizes the following classes: